imilisav/GeesePatrol/README.md

 # Geese Patrol
 --------------

-Note: I will have the website's source code up on github in a few days, I just need to learn PHP to make the website function as needed.
+Update: The site is complete, I now am working on hosting the site.
+The link + source code should be up soon.

 --------------